dtcorrea/dtcorreaWebsite/content/home/teaching.md

 *Teaching Assistant*

+- Ecology (2018) - The University of Texas at Austin

 - Limnology and Oceanography (2016, 2017) - The University of Texas at Austin

 - Field Biology (2014, 2015, 2016) - The University of Texas at Austin